Compliance|Health & Safety|Risk Assessment

 Superior safety maturity often results in a more proactive safety approach.
 Leaders and the workforce alike commit to protecting one another.
 Everyone is accountable for each other’s safety and the team is continually improving their workflows and procedures.

-There are many levels of safety maturity, so reaching one of the higher ones is quite difficult.
-Many organisations run into common barriers that are standing in the way of a safer workplace.
+There are many levels of safety maturity, so reaching one of the higher levels can be quite difficult.
+Many organisations run into common barriers that stand in the way of a safer workplace.
 Read on to uncover the barriers that might be standing in your way and what to do to overcome them.

 3 Common Barriers Organisations Face